coverclock/com-diag-diminuto/README.md

 to the log mask are protected by a thread mutex.

-Most Diminuto utilities and tests using the Log feature import the log mask from the environment using the function
+Most Diminuto utilities and tests using the Log feature extract the log mask from the environment using the function
 ```diminuto_log_setmask```.
 The default name of the environmental variable
 is ```COM_DIAG_DIMINUTO_LOG_MASK```.
 The log mask can also be imported
 from a text file using the function ```diminuto_log_importmask```.
 The